 Cases of diarrhea, bloody diarrhea and colitis (including pseudomembranous colitis) have been reported as adverse reactions in patients treated with oral and parenteral formulations of clindamycin and rarely with topical clindamycin (see WARNINGS).

-Topically applied Clindamycin Phosphate Topical Solution can be absorbed in sufficient amounts to produce systemic effects.
-(See WARNINGS.)
+Topically applied clindamycin phosphate can be absorbed in sufficient amounts to produce systemic effects (see WARNINGS).

 Clindamycin Topical Solution Dosage and Administration

 Apply a thin film of Clindamycin phosphate topical solution, twice daily to affected area.

 Keep all liquid dosage forms in containers tightly closed.

 Clindamycin phosphate topical solution USP, 1% containing clindamycin phosphate equivalent to 10 mg clindamycin per milliliter are clear solution with characteristics odor free from particulate matter.
 Filled in white HDPE bottle fitted with white PP cap and is available in the following sizes: